Izurii/Lenovo-Y720-KB-Led-Controller/libs/led/README.md

 }
 ```

-If we compile (to compile it just run a `g++ filename.cc -o executable`) and run this, you'll see nothing...
-Nothing has changed, we didn't get an error but the code doesn't work.
+If we compile (to compile it just run a `g++ filename.cc -o executable_name`) and run the compiled executable, you'll see nothing...
+Nothing has changed in the keyboard, we didn't get an error but the code doesn't work.
 What could be wrong??

 Let's go back to the IDA and see if we missed something.
 I looked again at the two main functions that we found earlier `sub_1800286C0` (this is the function related to the `Y720LedSetHelper::SetLEDStatusEx`, I renamed it to `SetLedStatus`) and `HidSetFeature_thing`, I didn't find anything useful.